 The Carnegie Center offers a variety of programs in conjunction with our special exhibitions.
-Ranging from gallery talks with artists to hand-on workshops, these provide new ways to experience the exhibitions.
+Ranging from gallery talks with artists to hands-on workshops, these provide new ways to experience the exhibitions.

 Tuesday, July 21, 12 - 1 pm

-Make a drawing of your favorite thing made with pins and string.
+Make a silly 3-D self-portrait, with a robotic twist. *Bring an empty, clean can and any spare bits of hardware that you have (screws, nails, nuts, bolts, etc.).
 Children must be accompanied by an adult.
 Suggested ages 2-12.
 Pre-registration is required and on a first come, first served basis.
 This is a drop-in workshop, but please arrive no later than 11:30; call 812-944-7336 to register.

 Thursday August 13, 6 - 7: 30 pm

 A signing of David Iacovazzi-Pau's new catalog at 6:00 pm will be followed by a live interview at 6:30 pm with Gunnar Deatherage, fashion designer, past "Project Runway" competitor, and subject of one of David's paintings in the exhibit.
 Registration required (812-944-7336).

 Lunch & Learn: Chuck Parrish, "Heroes at the Falls: Louisville's Lifesavers"

 Chuck Parrish is a retired historian with the Louisville District, U.S. Army Corps of Engineers, and editor of the book "Heroes at the Falls: Louisville's Lifesavers".
 He worked with Dr. Leland Johnson, author of "Heroes of the Falls", on numerous Corps and Ohio River history projects for nearly 40 years.
 Most recently, he has served as a consultant to the Rivers Institute at Hanover College.
 Bring your own lunch, drinks are provided.
 Free, but registration required (812-944-7336).